 The MPO can help in this area in several key ways.
 First, regional infrastructure coordination can help encourage development in nodes while reducing development pressure on rural landscapes.
 Second, the MPO should create model codes for zoning and define development targets for each of the node types.
-The

-MPO should also work with local communities to identify node locations, help them apply the nodes and corridors initiative to their comprehensive plans, and work with them to create a vision for development in those places.
-This public engagement process should lead to the development of master plans tied to a formbased code or other similar tools that ensure the implementation of the community's vision.
-Finally, the MPO should encourage member governments to prioritize investment in the existing areas that display the elements of the various nodes, create new node areas using the strategies identified, and enhance the connecting corridors to make them attractive and convenient for all users.
-This will help to attract more investment by private developers and will make the region more resilient as the market demands change.
+The MPO should also work with local communities to identify node locations, help them apply the nodes and corridors initiative to their comprehensive plans, and work with them to create a vision for development in those places.
+This public engagement process should lead to the development of master plans tied to a Form-Based Code or other similar tools that ensure the implementation of the community's vision.
+Finally, the MPO should work with its member governments to direct funding towards projects that enhance existing corridors in proximity to the identified nodes.
+These investments would set the stage for private development within the node.

-To be successful, nodes - especially regional and community nodes - generally require a two-pronged policy approach.
+To be successful, nodes- especially regional and community centers- generally require a two-pronged policy approach.
 Policies that encourage growth within nodes are coupled with policies that reduce development pressure on undeveloped land outside of nodes.
 Together, these kinds of policies redirect growth from low-density, dispersed forms of development into higher density nodes.